khanhooi/thats-cooked/template/_recipes/lentil_soup.md

   - 4 crushed cloves garlic
   - 3 tbsp coriander powder
 4. add the fried oil to the pot, and blend until combined
+5. add more water if necessary for desired consistency
-5. season to taste
+6. season to taste
-6. serve with croutons
+7. serve with croutons